clux/modul8/docs/xcjs.md

 # Extended CommonJS

-This is going to contain more advanced background about what a general module systems do, and, finally, what distinguishes modul8 from plain CommonJS.
+This is going to contain more advanced background about what a general module systems do, and, finally, what distinguishes modul8 from plain CommonJS bundler.

 ## CommonJS Parsing
 Or, how a module system works.